 - An intrauterine infection

-- Premature rupture of membranes — when the fluid-filled membrane that surrounds and cushions the baby during pregnancy (amniotic sac) leaks or breaks before labor begins
+- Preterm premature rupture of membranes — when the fluid-filled membrane that surrounds and cushions the baby during pregnancy (amniotic sac) leaks or breaks before week 37 of pregnancy

 - Prolapsed fetal membranes — a condition in which the amniotic sac protrudes through the opening of the cervix